copaste/Crossword/README.md

         ...
     });

-    // You can create HTML Table and provide it to in the options var crossWord = new new CrossWord({
+    // You can create HTML Table and provide it to the data property in the options var crossWord = new new CrossWord({
         ...
         data: document.getElementById('crossword-table'),